chembience/chembience/README.rst

    up

 For this quick start section, only the most important of these files will be discussed.
-The ``./up`` command will start up the database and the *App* container running just a regular python shell.
+The ``./up`` command will start up the database and the *App* container executing a regular python shell interactively.
 For connecting to the database, do the following (if you use an unchanged Chembience configuration, use the shown database connection parameters verbatim, they are not just placeholders):